-I work with cellists of all levels, backgrounds and ages from my private cello studios in the Boulder area.
+I work with cellists of all levels, backgrounds and ages from my private cello studios in the Boulder and Longmont area.
 Over the past 15 years I have been nurturing the unique musical spark in others and helping guide cellists from all walks of life.
 At my core I am inspired by a wide range of musical styles and genres and love to explore the interconnectedness in all music.
 I believe that everybody has the capacity to tap into a deep well of creativity within themselves and discover their own unique musical voice.
 I love to meet new students and help unlock their creativity and expression.
 We are living in a new era for cellists all over the world.
 With the ever expanding repertoire, the limitations of sticking to only one genre or mode of learning has broken down.
 My years of classical training and study has allowed me to adapt functional cello technique to a broad range of genres and approaches to learning the instrument and restore a sense of freedom that is so vital to the learning process.
 Take a moment to watch my films and learn about my approach to see if we might be a good fit.
 I look forward to the possibility of working with you!

 Reviews for Cello Lessons at Shaun's Boulder Studio: